NHMDenmark/Species-Web/README.md

-# NHMASpeciesWeb
+# Species-Web

-This full-stack web app is used together with [NHMASpeciesOCR](https://github.com/Aksel147/NHMASpeciesOCR) for storing the text read from specimen cover labels.
+This full-stack web app is used together with [Species-OCR](https://github.com/NHMDenmark/Species-OCR) for storing the text read from specimen cover labels.
 The app uses a database to store the text and any match from GBIF that may have been found, along with a history of corrections to the text read.
 For each cover an image in both color and black/white of the label is stored on disk for easy display in the app.

 ![screenshot](./docs/screenshot.png)